J. Joseph Curran Jr.

-J. Joseph Curran Jr. (born July 7, 1931) is an American lawyer and the longest serving elected Attorney General (1987 to 2007) in Maryland history, and previously the fourth Lieutenant Governor of Maryland from 1983 to 1987.
-His son-in-law, Martin J. O'Malley, served as the 61st Governor of Maryland from 2007 to 2015.
+J. Joseph Curran Jr. (born July 7, 1931) is an American politician and lawyer who served as the 44th attorney general of Maryland from 1987 to 2007.
+He served as the fourth lieutenant governor of Maryland from 1983 to 1987.
+Curran is the longest serving elected attorney general in Maryland history.
+His son-in-law, Martin J. O'Malley, served as the 61st governor of Maryland from 2007 to 2015.

 Background

-Curran was born in West Palm Beach, Florida, the son of Catherine Mary (Clark) and Baltimore City Council member J. Joseph Curran, Sr. He attended Baltimore parochial schools.
+Curran was born in West Palm Beach, Florida, the son of Catherine Mary (Clark) and Baltimore City Council member J. Joseph Curran Sr. He attended Baltimore parochial schools.
 He graduated from Loyola High School and then from the University of Baltimore.
 He served in the U.S. Air Force from 1951 to 1955.
 Curran returned to Baltimore and entered the University of Baltimore School of Law where he earned a LL.B. in 1959.
 Curran was admitted to the Maryland Bar in 1959 and is a member of the Maryland State Bar Association.